ahmadalli/public-notes/docs/index.md

 ## How

+Notes related to the project itself will be documented in [here](./0070-projects/010-public-notes.md).

 ### Structure

 To prevent my tendencies towards perfectionism from hindering my writing, I'll start with a basic document structure and refine it as necessary.
 Things will move around every once in a while, but I'll try to keep the links intact.